MonsterTea/MDKG/README.md

 # MDKG
-There are all MDKG construction and application code
+There are MDKG construction and application related code

 ## Data process